briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

 3. _(c)_ The following criteria shall be used in determining the value of property or services involved in a theft offense:

-    1. _(1)_ The value of an heirloom, memento, collector’s item, antique, museum piece, manuscript, document, record or other thing that has intrinsic worth to its owner and that is either irreplaceable or is replaceable only on the expenditure of substantial time, effort or money, is the amount that
+    1. _(1)_ The value of an heirloom, memento, collector's item, antique, museum piece, manuscript, document, record or other thing that has intrinsic worth to its owner and that is either irreplaceable or is replaceable only on the expenditure of substantial time, effort or money, is the amount that